|Best Overall||YETI Boomer 4 Stainless Steel Dog Bowl|

 Elevated bowls aren’t for any dog.
 Your puppies won’t be able to reach them, for example.
 Nor will your toy poodle or other small dogs.
 Elevated designs are for tall and large dogs.
 These animals are putting a strain on their necks to reach ground-level food.
 With an elevated bowl or a bowl for crates, you alleviate the strain and make relaxed eating automatic.

 Do dogs prefer plastic or metal bowls?

 Your dog won’t necessarily have a preference.
-Plastic bowls won’t be scratch-resistant and, as plastic is already known for, may capture bacteria.
+Plastic bowls won’t be scratch-resistant and may capture bacteria.
 Your dog could exhibit an allergic reaction to plastic.
 Experts in plastic studies argue the material possibly emits dangerous chemicals like BPA which might seep into food.
 (It’s the same argument about plastic water bottles).
 Stainless steel bowls are durable, unbreakable, and easy to keep and clean.